TahmidRaven/MordorSH/README.md

 MordorSH is a simple UNIX shell written in C.

+Feel free to build & run; however, it's a property of [TahmidRaven](https://github.com/TahmidRaven).

 ## How to Compile and Run

 To compile and run MordorSH, use the following command: